WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_templates.md

 ## `{csrfToken}`

-Going forward any uses of the `SECURITY_TOKEN_*` constants should be avoided.
+Going forward, any uses of the `SECURITY_TOKEN_*` constants should be avoided.
-To reference the CSRF token (“Security Token”) within templates the `{csrfToken}` template plugin was added.
+To reference the CSRF token (“Security Token”) within templates, the `{csrfToken}` template plugin was added.

 Before: